V01dDweller/dotfiles/README.md

 A low-key color scheme (with due credit to [Hermann Vocke](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf)) that is much easier on the eyes the the default CRT green.
 Also some shortcuts for color schemes, toggling pane sync and Cygwin/Windows clipboard integration.

 ### Vim! ###
 Trying (and failing) to keep vim customizations to a minimum, but there are a few I can last long without.
-My most frequently updated files by far.
+My most frequently updated files so far.